chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 .. note::

-    This should only every be done to commits that **have not been pushed** to a remote repository.
+    This should only ever be done to commits that **have not been pushed** to a remote repository.

 Un-do the last commit (leaving changed files in your working directory)